-In Mark 12, we find a significant teaching from our Lord on the subject of the government:
+In Mark 12, we find significant teaching from the Lord on the subject of the government:

 When most people read this passage, they picture Caesar’s things on one side, and the things of God on the other.
 It is perceived like a separation of church and state.
 There is the domain of government and, on the other hand, there is the domain of God.
 While Jesus is definitely acknowledging some differences and distinctions in these domains, this is not the best way to picture Mark 12.

 All governance belongs to God, so it is not like there is any domain outside of His governance.
 When you think about what Jesus is saying in Mark 12, it is breathtaking, because this coin belongs to Caesar.
 It has Caesar’s image and inscription on it, so Jesus says it belongs to Caesar.

 But where is God’s image?
 Where is God’s inscription?
 It is on every human being.
 Jesus reiterates the basic reality—from the beginning of the Bible (Genesis 1:26–27)—that all things, including all people, ultimately belong to God.
 Even Caesar himself belongs to God.

 Jesus teaches that we give the government appropriate support.
 Caesar’s image is on a coin, so it belongs to him.
 With these words, Jesus is rejecting political passivity.
 We do not ignore government and we do not absolve ourselves of responsibilities to the government.
 In other words, followers of Jesus pay taxes, which Jesus reinforces in Matthew 17: